An Example

 The remaining output consists of the standard summary statistics and diagnostics.

 and filling out the resulting dialog with the appropriate settings.
-Clicking on OK performs the forecast:
+Clicking on performs the forecast:

 Almon Weighting